greatscottgadgets/luna-soc/docs/images/eptri/registers-USB0_EP_CONTROL.rst

     - [7:0]
     - read-only
     - ``data``
     - A FIFO that returns the bytes from the most recently captured SETUP packet.
 Reading a byte from this register advances the FIFO.
-The first eight bytes read            from this conain the core SETUP packet.
+The first eight bytes read            from this contain the core SETUP packet.
   * - 0x0004
     - [0:0]
     - write-only